Product launches are tough. They take up time, energy, and expensive resources.

 Undervaluing your frontline teams

-As a CMO or a Product Marketing Manager, it can be pretty easy to lose sight of what it’s like to be in the trenches because of all the responsibilities of your role.
-It’s important to remember that your frontline teams are your greatest asset and can make or break company success.
+As a CMO or a Product Marketing Manager, it can be pretty easy to lose sight of what it’s like to be in the trenches because of your role's responsibilities

 Sales enablement and customer success need to be brought into your Go-to-Market strategy early because, post-launch, they’re going to be leading the charge to victory.
-If you undervalue their contribution and don’t properly enable these teams to carry out their role effectively, your new product or capability won’t get adopted.
+If you undervalue their contribution and don’t properly enable these teams to carry out their role effectively, your new product or capability won’t be adopted.

 This enablement can take the form of training, creating content like battlecards and whitepapers, or whatever you need to do to ensure that the people selling your products and keeping your customers onside are as enthusiastic and knowledgeable about what they’re selling as you are.